Susan B. Anthony

 To continue her fight for women's suffrage, Susan B. Anthony voted in the November 1872 elections.
 This was illegal at the time and she was fined $100 for voting.
 She refused to pay and never did pay the fine.
 It turned out to be great way to get the issue and spread the word that women should fight for the right to vote.

 Together with Elizabeth Cady Stanton, Susan founded the National Women's Suffrage Association in 1869.
 It was through this organization that Anthony would work to get women the right to vote.
 She devoted the next 37 years and the rest of her life to this effort.
 She would make considerable progress, but it would take another 14 years after she died for women to get the right to vote.

-On August 26, 1920 the nineteenth amendment was officially added to the constitution.
+On August 18, 1920 the Nineteenth Amendment was ratified to the Constitution.
 It said everyone had the right to vote regardless of gender.
 Susan had first introduced this amendment in 1878.

 Fun Facts about Susan B. Anthony